 It is this increased level of acetone in a person’s body that produces keto breath.

 The keto diet is

 According to an article in the

 Less well-established evidence of the additional benefits of the keto diet includes improving acne, polycystic ovary syndrome, and some neurological issues.

-People who switch to the keto diet may experience a number of short-term side effects, known collectively by some as the “keto flu.”
-These include:
+People who switch to the keto diet may experience a number of

 Long-term side effects can include fatty liver disease, kidney stones, and abnormally low levels of protein in the blood.

 A person can mask keto breath by using mint, and they may also be able to reduce it by increasing the number of carbohydrates they consume and drinking more water.

 However, according to anecdotal evidence, keto breath should go away as a person’s body burns more ketones for energy because there are fewer ketones for a person to breath out.